adhidhionk/lspeed/README.md

 **REQUIRES ROOT!!!**

 **What is L Speed:**
-- L Speed is a modification that combines tweaks inside an intuitive module, Its goal is to improve overall performance, reduce significant lags, extend battery life and improve your gaming experience on Android.
+- L Speed is a modification that combines tweaks inside an intuitive module, Its goal is to improve overall performance, reduce significant lags, extend battery life and improve your experience on Android.
+Fully customizable module with prebuit manager.
 The mod will and should work on any device that meets its minimum requirement.
 You only need a rooted Android device to function properly.